How To Buy Your First Rental Property in 2025

 The final thing we investors should keep in mind as we enter 2023 is the widespread fear of a recession occurring later this year.
 If that happens, here are some pitfalls you should know about before investing:

 • Certain markets will be hit harder than others.
-You’ll want to be cautious about investing in single-industry cities like Detroit (which is heavily dependent on the auto industry) or Las Vegas (which is heavily dependent on tourism).
-Markets such as these will be more impacted from an economic downturn than metros with diverse economies.
+You’ll want to be cautious about investing in single-industry cities like Detroit (which is heavily dependent on the auto industry) or Las Vegas (which is heavily reliant on tourism).
+Markets such as these will be more impacted by an economic downturn than metros with diverse economies.

 • Your tenants may lose their jobs and will no longer be able to pay rent, causing a temporary loss of cash flow while you find a replacement tenant.
 Cash is always king, but especially so during a recession.
 Investing in high-cash flow properties is safer than properties with lower cash flow and potential appreciation.

-How To Buy Your First Rental Property in 2023: A Playbook
+How To Buy Your First Rental Property: A Playbook

 Markets